 On August 1, 2000, Temple Etz Chaim warmly welcomed Rabbi Richard Spiegel who came to us after ten years as Rabbi of Temple Agudas Achim in San Antonio, Texas.
 With his enthusiasm, inspiring sermons, constant smile, and terrific sense of humor, Rabbi Spiegel has become an integral part of the Temple Etz Chaim family.
 Just as Rabbi Paskow had in the past, Rabbi Spiegel was instrumental in raising money to complete our beautiful Ner Tamid Education and Kane Community Centers.
 On June 29, 2003, Rabbi Spiegel married his beautiful bride, Linda.
 A memorable and intimate ceremony was held at the Temple, with a mere six to eight hundred congregants present to share in this wonderful simcha.
 As he has integrated into our community, he has become involved in United Synagogue activities as well, serving two terms as President of the Rabbinic Assembly and joining the Board of Jewish World Watch.

-In August of 2001, Temple Etz Chaim also welcomed a new Hazzan to its congregation, Hazzan Pablo Duek, who succeeded Cantor Jeffrey Cohen who had served the congregation as its first full time cantor since 1992.
+In August of 2001, Temple Etz Chaim also welcomed a new Hazzan to its congregation, Hazzan Pablo Duek, succeeding Cantor Jeffrey Cohen who had served the congregation as its first full time cantor since 1992.
 Hazzan Pablo relocated from Argentina, bringing his magnificent voice, warm personality and lovely wife, Julieta, to Temple Etz Chaim.
-Since joining our congregation, Pablo and Julieta have welcomed two precious additions to their family, son, Carmel and daughter, Dahlia.
+Since joining our congregation, Pablo and Julieta have welcomed three precious additions to their family: their sons, Carmel and Ilan, and their daughter, Dahlia.

 Temple Etz Chaim has a rich history and an exceptionally bright future.
 It has warm, spiritual and inspiring clergy leading its congregation in a magnificent facility.
 It has an outstanding Bureau of Jewish Education accredited Religious School and nationally accredited Early Childhood Education Center, an active United Synagogue Youth chapter, the vibrant Women of TEC, a thriving Men’s Club, numerous havurot and much more.